sanchorelaxo/continuous-delivery-assessment/README.md

 # Continuous Delivery Maturity Assessment Tool

-A comprehensive web-based assessment tool to evaluate an organization's continuous delivery maturity across 8 key practice areas.
+A comprehensive web-based assessment tool to evaluate an organization's continuous delivery maturity across 8 key practice areas, with full support for English and French.

 ## Features